SCCapstone/Downpour/README.md

 # Testing

-In 492 you will write automated tests.
-When you do you will need to add a section that explains how to run them.

-The unit tests are in `/test/unit`.

-The behavioral tests are in `/test/casper/`.
+The behavioral and unity tests are located in /app/integration_test

-## Testing Technology

-In some cases you need to install test runners, etc. Explain how.

 ## Running Tests

-Explain how to run the automated tests.
+with a virtual device connected you can run
+`flutter test test/unit_test.dart` to run a specific test or
+`flutter test directory` to run all tests located in that directory

+the unit tests are located in the `/app/test` folder

+The much slower behavioral tests are located in the `/app/integration_test` folder

+Run all behavioral tests with the following command:

+`flutter test integration_test`

+Run all unit tests with the following command:

+`flutter test test`

 ## Style Guide
 ### Flutter: